-- 7. She goes to the west, as (a woman who has) no brother (repairs) to her male (relatives); and like one ascending the hall (of justice) for the recovery of property, (she mounts in the sky to claim her lustre): and like a wife desirous to please her husband, Ushas puts on becoming attire, and smiling as it were, displays her charms. - 8.
-The sister (Night) has prepared a birth-place for her elder sister (Day), and having made it known to her, departs.
-Usnas, dispersing the darkness beings, the gods; ajámi then means, not of the same species; vijátíyá, that is, mankind.
+7. She goes to the west, as (a woman who has) no brother (repairs) to her male (relatives); and like one ascending the hall (of justice) for the recovery of property, (she mounts in the sky to claim her lustre): and like a wife desirous to please her husband, USHAS puts on becoming attire, and smiling as it were, displays her charms.

+8. The sister (Night) has prepared a birth-place for her elder sister (Day), and having made it known to her, departs.
+USHAS, dispersing the darkness with the rays of the sun, illumines the world, like congregated lightnings.